 This week I want to talk about proper tipping etiquette on cruises.

 It is often said that cruises are "inclusive" vacations, but that term has very specific meanings in the travel industry, and while most cruises are "inclusive" only a few select cruise lines are "all-inclusive."
 On most cruise lines you have to pay separately for alcoholic drinks and for gratuities for your servers and other crewmembers.

-However, these days most cruise lines allow you to put the gratuities on your shipboard account in the recommended amounts, and that is what I highly recommend that you do.
-They simply adding a certain amount (about $10 per passenger per day) to your shipboard account that covers all of your gratuities and you don't have to do anything else to make sure all of your servers are covered.
+Most cruise lines have now streamlined the tipping procedures by simply adding a certain amount (about $10 per passenger per day) to your shipboard account.
+This covers all of your gratuities and you don't have to do anything else to make sure all of your servers are covered.